jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

 test_type_error_w_function_signatures
 *********************************************************************************

-When I call a :ref:`function<functions>` I have to match its definition also known as its signature or I get TypeError_
+When I call a :ref:`function<what is a function?>` I have to match its definition also known as its signature or I get TypeError_

 =================================================================================
 :red:`RED`: make it fail